Published By Credit Suite at August 25th, 2016

 Commercial credit reports do not normally list them.
 And they are often from companies who do not usually report credit except in negative circumstances.
 This is with the exception of companies which use D&B’s Credit Builder.

-In other words, the companies that you list as trade references often won’t be reporting any payment experiences on your business credit report.
+In other words, the companies that you list as trade references often will not be reporting any payment experiences on your business credit report.
 So, these are commonly suppliers or vendors.

 They can be seen as an extension of your business credit.
-While not normally on a credit report, they are just as important as the information which is on your business credit report.
+Now, these are not normally on a credit report.
+But they are just as important as the information which is on your business credit report.

 Banks will check these kinds of references.
 And they will get information on each reference.
-This is data such as the length of time the account has been open, how many times you have paid late, and what the credit limit is.
+This is data such as the length of time the account has been open.
+And it also includes how many times you have paid late, and what the credit limit is.

 When filling out a loan application, it’s a good idea to use such references.
 And they can come from both outside and inside your industry.